lauralstephenson/cloud_py_portfolio/README.md

 ## Stay Tuned for Updates!
 This portfolio will continuously grow as I complete more certificates and projects.
 I encourage you to visit again to see my progress and learn more about my new skills and experience.

 Thank you for your time.
-For more information, please connect with me on [LinkedIn]
+For more information, please connect with me on [LinkedIn].